cstrawberry/predictive-universe/docs/paper/appendices/appendix_k_resolving_puzzles.md

 *Proof.*
 1.  **Accelerating Dynamics:** As the black hole's mass $M_t$ decreases, its temperature $T_H \propto 1/M_t$ and evaporation rate $dM/dt \propto -1/M_t^2$ both increase.
 The black hole's dynamics accelerate.
 2.  **Increasing Relative Impact:** The emission of a single Hawking quantum with energy $\Delta E \sim k_B T_H \propto 1/M_t$ represents a fractional mass loss of $\Delta M / M_t \propto (1/M_t)/M_t = 1/M_t^2$.
 As $M_t \to 0$, this fractional impact diverges.
 A single measurement has a larger and larger effect on the remaining system.
-3.  **Complexity Divergence:** The computational complexity of the black hole's internal state is thought to grow for a significant portion of its lifetime before decreasing.
-The accelerating dynamics and increasing relative impact of measurements in the late stages mean that the "problem instance" $I_t$ is changing more rapidly and dramatically than the information can be extracted.
+3.  **Complexity Divergence:** The computational complexity of the black hole's internal state is hypothesized to grow for a significant portion of its lifetime.
+Regardless of the complexity trend in the late stages, the accelerating dynamics and increasing relative impact of measurements mean that the "problem instance" $I_t$ is changing more rapidly and dramatically relative to the rate at which information can be extracted.
 4.  **Infinite Regress:** An observer attempting to build a complete model of $|S_{BH}(t)\rangle$ by collecting sequential Hawking quanta is faced with a target that transforms away from them at an ever-increasing rate.
 This establishes an **infinite regress**: the solution to step $t$ redefines the problem for step $t+1$ so significantly that the new problem is "further away" from a complete solution—in the sense that the rate of change of the internal state now exceeds the information extraction rate—than the previous one was.
 This satisfies the conditions for expansive reflexivity.
 QED

 **Theorem K.2 (Fundamental Unsolvability via Local, Sequential Measurement).**
 Due to the expansive reflexivity inherent in late-stage black hole evaporation, no algorithm based on local, sequential measurements of Hawking radiation can recover the complete information of the initial state $|\psi_{in}\rangle$, regardless of available computational resources.

 *Proof.* This is a physical realization of the unsolvability of problems with expansive reflexivity.
 The problem instance $I_t$ does not converge, preventing any sequential algorithm from building a complete and stable solution.
 This limitation is not one of computational power (e.g., P vs NP) but a fundamental barrier arising from the logical structure of self-reference in the physical measurement process.
-It is a physical analogue of the logical limits established by SPAP (Theorem 10) and RUD (Theorem 12), where the act of observation fundamentally precludes complete knowledge.
+It is a physical analogue of the logical limits established by SPAP (Theorems A.1.1, A.1.3) and RUD (Theorems A.2.3, A.2.4), where the act of observation or prediction fundamentally precludes complete knowledge due to self-reference.

 **K.3.3 The PU Resolution: A Perspectival Bypass of the Reflexive Loop**